 The types of insurance schools should invest in

-For Flueckiger, schools should tighten up two main types of coverage in light of COVID-19: general liability and business interruption insurance.
+Schools should tighten up two main types of coverage in light of COVID-19: general liability and business interruption insurance.

 General liability insurance (GLI) protects schools from bodily injury claims and could help to pay for medical bills if a student contracts COVID-19.